skerkewitz/SwignalR/README.md

 ### Supported transports

 This library only supports `WebSockets` and `LongPolling`.
-The main reasons is that WebSocket is the best transport for almost all cases and LonPolling can be used as fallback.
+The main reasons is that WebSocket is the best transport for almost all cases and LongPolling can be used as fallback.

 ### Work in progress
 This project is work in progress and has probably still a few bugs here and there.